reuters-graphics/bluprint/README.md

 ## Why this?

-Reusing good code is the easiest way to speed up your dev time and share solid conventions with your team.
+Reusing good code is the easiest way to speed up your development time and share solid conventions across your team.

-If you've used [Yeoman](https://yeoman.io/) or similar tools to build shareable templates, bluprint has a few distinct benefits:
+If you've used [Yeoman](https://yeoman.io/) or similar tools to build shareable templates, bluprint has a few advantages:

 - It's far simpler for _anyone_ on your team to create a template regardless of what language they're comfortable working in.
 - Your bluprint actually _looks like_ the boilerplate you'll start from, so it's easy to tell what your bluprint will do at a glance.